rtazaki1205/opacfractal/README.md

 A list of subroutines by other authors:

-`lorenz_mie` : Modified version of BHMIE code written by Bruce T. Draine
+`lorenz_mie` : BHMIE code written by Bruce T. Draine (with some modifications by R.T.)
-`renorm_mie` : Modified version of BHMIE code written by Bruce T. Draine
+`renorm_mie` : BHMIE code written by Bruce T. Draine (with some modifications by R.T.)
 `gamma`      : Zhang, S. and Jin, J. (1996) "Computation of Special Functions.
 `chgm`       : Zhang, S. and Jin, J. (1996) "Computation of Special Functions.
 `lpmns`      : Zhang, S. and Jin, J. (1996) "Computation of Special Functions.